Emily Carr University of Art + Design

-President and Vice-Chancellor of Emily Carr University of Art + Design, Dr. Siddall holds an Honours BA and MA in English from the University of Guelph and a PhD in English from the University of Western Ontario.
-She began her career as a sessional lecturer at the University of Guelph, before accepting a tenure-track appointment at Lakehead University in 1998.
-There she went on to become the founding Director of the teaching and learning centre, and then Dean of the Faculty of Social Sciences and Humanities.
-Her research area is Canadian literature, and she has published extensively on the subject of musical improvisation, both within and outside a literary context.
-She is the author of several publications on bodies and improvisation: “A Musical Interface for People with Severe Physical Disabilities (co-authored with Pauline Oliveros, Leaf Miller, Jaclyn Heyen, and Sergio Hazard).
+Gillian Siddall (research collaborator) is the President and Vice-Chancellor of Emily Carr University of Art + Design.
+Her research area is Canadian literature, with a focus on musical improvisation, both within and outside literary contexts.
+Publications include Negotiated Moments: Improvisation, Sound, and Subjectivity (co-edited with Dr. Ellen Waterman, Duke University Press 2016); “A Musical Interface for People with Severe Physical Disabilities (co-authored with Pauline Oliveros, Leaf Miller, Jaclyn Heyen, and Sergio Hazard).
 Music and Medicine (2011); “‘I want to live in that music’: Blues, Bessie Smith and Improvised Identities in Ann-Marie MacDonald’s Fall on Your Knees.”
-Critical Studies in Improvisation (2005); and “Nice Work if You Can Get It: Women in Jazz” (co-authored with Ajay Heble), Landing on the Wrong Note: Jazz, Dissonance and Critical Practice (2000).
-Siddall is a jazz vocalist, a co-founder of the legendary Guelph Jazz Festival, and active member of IICSI, focusing on the AUMI Sings research project.
+Critical Studies in Improvisation (2005); and “Nice Work if You Can Get It: Women in Jazz” (co-authored with Ajay Heble), Landing on the Wrong Note: Jazz, Dissonance and Critical Practice (Routledge 2000).
+Siddall is also a jazz vocalist, choral singer, and co-founder of the Guelph Jazz Festival.